 A minor cultural oddity exposed by the all-seeing Internet is how various celebrities get a quick paycheck by doing TV ads in countries where they once assumed their primary fan base wouldn’t see them, touting everything from Polish banks to Japanese beers.
-Sofia Coppola’s Lost in Translation captures a time when this type of sell-out was more discreet, if no less absurd.
+Sofia Coppola’s Lost in Translation captures a time when this type of sell-out was more discreet.

 While it made sense to cut it from Scary Monsters, where “Japan” would have been an even more anomalous LP closer than “Secret Life of Arabia,” it’s a shame that “Crystal Japan” has been generally forgotten, as it has some of Bowie’s most gorgeous melodies of the period: the first childlike motif that begins at :25, the subsequent “choral” melody and development that follow it, and the resolution, with a rising-and-falling synthesized bass (almost gong-like), and the tiny three-note patterns that appear before the curtain falls.
 It’s “Warszawa” in miniature.

-Recorded ?: poss.
-September 1978 at Mountain Studios, Montreux, or March 1979 at the Record Plant, NYC.
-Released as a Japan-only single (RCA SS-3270) in February 1980 (c/w “Alabama Song”) and then as the B-side of “Up the Hill Backwards” in March 1981.
+Recorded: Jan 1980?, Mountain Studios?, February 1980, Power Station, NYC.
+Released as a Japan-only single (RCA SS-3270) in spring 1980 (c/w “Alabama Song”) and then as the B-side of “Up the Hill Backwards” in March 1981.
 Later included on the Ryko reissue of Scary Monsters and All Saints.
 Trent Reznor (subconsciously) nicked the melody for Nine Inch Nails’ “A Warm Place” from it (confession to Bowie @2:00 in this interview).

 Top: The Young Marble Giants, 1980.